-b) land conveyed to the Town in accordance with 7.15.5 a) above shall be suitable for development as a public recreational area.
+- b) land conveyed to the Town in accordance with 7.15.5 a) above shall be suitable for development as a public recreational area.
 Lands subject to physical limitations such as flooding, steep slopes, erosion, or other similar limitations will not necessarily be accepted for park purposes.
 All lands dedicated to the municipality shall be conveyed in a physical condition satisfactory to the municipality.
-Where an open water-course is involved, adequate open space shall be provided for the maintenance thereof; and lands conveyed to the municipality in accordance with 7.15.5 a) above shall be located in a manner which affords appropriate access to the surrounding community.
+Where an open watercourse is involved, adequate open space shall be provided for the maintenance thereof; and lands conveyed to the municipality in accordance with 7.15.5 a) above shall be located in a manner which affords appropriate access to the surrounding community. - the land included in the draft plan of subdivision or cash-in-lieu thereof shall be conveyed to the municipality as a condition of the approval of the plan of subdivision; - land conveyed to the Town in accordance with 7.15.5 a) above shall be suitable for development as a public recreational area.
+Lands subject to physical limitations such as flooding, steep slopes, erosion, or other similar limitations will not necessarily be accepted for park purposes.
+All lands dedicated to the municipality shall conveyed in a physical condition satisfactory to the municipality.
+Where an open water-course is involved, adequate open space shall be provided for the maintenance thereof; and lands conveyed to the municipality in accordance with 7.15.5 a) above shall be located in a manner which affords appropriate access the to surrounding community.

-Comment

 The information in the official Plan shall be made available to the public at a reasonable cost.

-Existing Policy Proposed Policy

-7.16 PUBLIC INFORMATION No Changes.
+7.16 PUBLIC INFORMATION

-In order to inform the public adequately of the policies contained in this Plan, Council shall,

-upon receiving the Minister's approval of this Plan, reproduce the Plan or a summary of the Plan, and make it available to the general public at a reasonable cost.
+In order to inform the public adequately of the policies contained in this Plan, Council shall, upon receiving the Minister's approval of this Plan, reproduce the Plan or a summary of the Plan, and make it available to the general public at a reasonable cost.

-Comment The plan must be reviewed by Council, not les notified and invited to determine if revisions are Existing Policy Proposed Policy 7.17 REVIEW OF THE OFFICIAL PLAN AND AMENDMENTS No Changes.
+The plan must be reviewed by Council, not less than, every five years.
+The public must be notified and invited to determine if revisions are necessary.

+REVIEW OF THE OFFICIAL PLAN AND AMENDMENTS

 7.17.1 In accordance with Section 26(1) Planning Act, R.S.O.
-1990 , Council, after adopting this Plan, shall hold a special meeting of Council, open to the public, for the purpose of determining the need for a revision of the Plan.
+1990, Council, after adopting this Plan, shall hold a special meeting of Council, open to the public, for the purpose of determining the need for a revision of the Plan.

 7.17.2 This Plan shall be subject to continuing review by Council and whenever it is found necessary, due to economic, social, or technical developments or environmental considerations, Council may amend the Plan to keep abreast of the changes and trends in the Town.
 When changing conditions necessitate the need for an amendment to this plan [or the creation of secondary plan(s)], the procedures established in the Planning Act, RSO 1990 regarding public notification will be followed.

 Prior to adopting any amendment to this Plan, Council shall prepare the amendment and provide notice subject to Section 17 (2) of the Planning Act, RSO 1990.

 7.17.3 It is intended that amendments to the Land Use Schedules (Schedule "A", "B", "C", and "D") can be made by the use of more detailed additional maps covering only the area affected by the amendment.
 Such maps will be included in the amendment as Schedules "A1", "A2", etc. and will, therefore, not require the reprinting and/or redrafting of the Land Use Schedules.
 In such cases, the designations on the more detailed schedules will prevail.
 Updated Schedules of this Official Plan incorporating the approved amendments will be available for review at the Municipal Offices.